She may have lost her leg, but has gained so much more

-You would never know what she has been through in her short life by just meeting her.
+Just looking at her, you’d never know what she has been through in her short life.

+Beaufort County Animal Control brought her to the Port Royal Veterinary Hospital.
+Injuries to one leg — a bullet had shattered the femur in her back right leg — were so severe that the limb had to be amputated.

-“The reason I think she survived is because she is an alpha personality, a fighter,” Marikay Campbell, a veterinarian at Port Royal Veterinary Hospital, said.
+“The reason I think she survived is because she is an alpha personality, a fighter,” vet Marikay Campbell said.

-She was covered in lice and other parasites, she was starving and had been shot twice, once from the front and once from behind.

-She was taken to the Port Royal Veterinary Hospital where they decided that they needed to amputate her back right leg because the femur had been shattered by one of the bullets.

-After weeks of rehabilitation, Flounder, who got her name because after the surgery she would roll over on her back and ‘flounder’ about, was ready to be fostered and hopefully adopted.
+After weeks of rehabilitation, Flounder — who got her name because, post surgery, she would roll over on her back and “flounder” about — was ready to be fostered and hopefully adopted.

 The important question was by who?

-In order to ensure that Flounder went to the right family, Port Royal Veterinary Hospital accepted essays from families who were interested in fostering her.
+In order to ensure that Flounder went to the right family, Port Royal Veterinary Hospital used social media.

+Interested families would have to write essays about why they would be the best choice to take her in.

 Because Flounder is a special needs dog and is still learning to get along with other animals, it was very important for her to be put in the right home.

-“Because of her condition, if she was put in the wrong home with animals reacted poorly to her she could be at risk.”
+“Because of her condition, if she was put in the wrong home with animals (that) reacted poorly to her, she could be at risk” Campbell said.

 Enter Robin Artz, who lives in Bluffton.

-“I knew that she would be capable of caring for a special needs [dog],” Campbell said about their decision to go with Artz.
+“I knew that she would be capable of caring for a special needs (dog),” Campbell said of Artz.

 Comments